simoneperazzoli/Sauron/README.md

-# Mathematical modeling of WWTP through Lattice Boltzmann Method
+# Mathematical modelling of biotechnological WWTP through Lattice Boltzmann Method

-This repository contains a 3 notebook series where the main goal was to review the scientific bibliography related to the mathematical modelling of biotechnological wastewater treatment processes through the lattice Boltzmann method.
+This repository contains a 3 notebook series where the main goal was to review the scientific bibliography related to the mathematical modelling of biotechnological wastewater treatment processes (WWTP) through the lattice Boltzmann method.

 Through a literature screening, we found 72 papers reporting this issue and, in order to track the main authors and keywords of these studies, it was created the first notebook (Part 1).